kimyunoo/4782_final/README.md

 ## INTRODUCTION
 -----------------------------------------------------------------------------------------------------

-The motivation for this repository is to test the hypothesis and achieve the results outlined in the original DeiT paper, DeiTs are the names of models with architecture for a data-efficient ViT with comparable performances to CNNs.
+The motivation for this repository is to test the hypothesis and achieve the results outlined in the original DeiT paper.
+DeiTs are the names of models with architecture for a data-efficient ViT with comparable performances to CNNs, and the primary purpose of the paper **Training data-efficient image transformers & distillation through attention** cited below.

 ## DATASET
 -----------------------------------------------------------------------------------------------------